 Reporting near misses, potential hazards, days without incidents, and similar safe practices helps to ensure that the company is doing its part in deterring avoidable accidents and keeping employees as safe as possible.

+Employee recognition tactics can drive company performance.
 The notion of recognition differs from that of incentives.
 While recognition is often proactive and aims to continue positive behaviors happening at work, incentives is often reactive and aims to drive performance to higher levels of achievement using rewards.

 In this way, consider direct performance incentives to be results-oriented recognition.